 Marcus also gave us a quick glimpse into what he believes is the future – that everything will be connected due to the ever-shrinking cost of Internet of Things sensors.
 He emphasised the need to find a combined consumer and business benefit, and then apply the technology.
 And he predicts significant changes to lifestyles around convenience, control and personalisation.

 To quote Mohanbir Sawhney, Professor at Northwestern Kellogg Business School, “A fool with a tool, is still a fool!”
 And in this case, he was talking about how organisations that invest in the latest siloed tools to help them innovate could be pouring money down the drain.

 He outlined six essentials that must work together to stimulate, nurture and grow an innovation culture.

 This one isn’t from a presentation.
 It’s something I picked up on from the other guests.
 I found many people know how to talk about innovation but are struggling to practically address it.
 Across sectors, and at all levels, discussions were peppered with reasons why innovation wasn’t working back at base – certain individuals or a lack of investment, understanding, vision and trust.
 Perhaps the struggle is fuelled by fear of failure?
 And that’s when innovation inertia creeps in.

-But after three days of discussions, lightbulbs were pinging on and pennies were dropping.
+After three days of discussions, lightbulbs were pinging and pennies were dropping.
 It’s external partners, with fresh thinking and approaches, who can help to get things moving.
 We just need to let them in.